ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.senec/README.md

    *仅可读的文本，指示任何壁挂式墙0-3的序列号。

 ## Changelog
+### 1.3.0 (NoBl) 20210509
+* Rewrote translations handling
+* Added translations for wallbox status.
+* Translated status get an extra datapoint with _Text as postfix.
+Former translations that didn't add an extra dp will now revert to their numeric representation and add the _Text DP.
+* Translations are now handled via lib/state_trans.js for all 3 languages available in the senec system (german, english, italian).
+* Language used is decided by the language of the SENEC appliance.

 ### 1.2.0 (NoBl)
 * Added datapoints for: PM1OBJ1, PM1OBJ2, EG_CONTROL, RTC, PM1, TEMPMEASURE, DEBUG, SOCKETS, CASC, WALLBOX, CONNX50, STECA (please report wrong / missing units).
-* Adapter now calculates day-values for: STATISTIC.LIVE_GRID_EXPORT, STATISTIC.LIVE_GRID_IMPORT, STATISTIC.LIVE_HOUSE_CONS, STATISTIC.LIVE_PV_GEN, STATISTIC.LIVE_BAT_CHARGE_MASTER, STATISTIC.LIVE_BAT_DISCHARGE_MASTER.
+* Adapter now calculates day/week/month/year-values for: STATISTIC.LIVE_GRID_EXPORT, STATISTIC.LIVE_GRID_IMPORT, STATISTIC.LIVE_HOUSE_CONS, STATISTIC.LIVE_PV_GEN, STATISTIC.LIVE_BAT_CHARGE_MASTER, STATISTIC.LIVE_BAT_DISCHARGE_MASTER.
 Calculated values can be found below the "_calc." datapoint.
 Information about daily values was removed from the API by SENEC in the past.
 So here we go again ...

 ### 1.1.1 (NoBl)
 * Object attributes are updated to what they are expected to be: unit, description, datatype (this will break anything that still relies on datapoints being STRING that aren't meant to be string)